aliciarvilefortsales/sleep-in-pregnancy/README.md

-This thesis was developed in the Graduate Program in Nursing ([PPGE](http://www2.ee.usp.br/posgraduacao/ppge/index.php/home)) at the University of São Paulo ([USP](https://www5.usp.br/)) under the supervision of [Prof. Dr. Christiane Borges do Nascimento Chofakian](https://orcid.org/0000-0002-5953-3296).
+This thesis was developed in the Graduate Program in Nursing ([PPGE](http://www2.ee.usp.br/posgraduacao/ppge/index.php/home)) at the University of São Paulo ([USP](https://www5.usp.br/)) under the supervision of [Prof. Dra.
+Christiane Borges do Nascimento Chofakian](https://orcid.org/0000-0002-5953-3296).

 <a href="https://www.gov.br/capes/"><img src= "images/capes-logo-horizontal-rgb.png" height="35"/></a>